malznguyen/WebApp/README.md

 ## Known Limitations
 - OpenAI Vision requires valid credentials and may incur usage costs.
 - Extremely large documents may be truncated to stay within API limits.
+- Search preview models from OpenAI ignore the `temperature` parameter.
+The application automatically omits this setting for those models.